sudobyter-hub/Hun2race/README.md

 1. Open google bard
 2. Sign in to your account
 3. View cookies and copy the value of `__Secure-1PSID`
-4. Insert the values in hun2race.py
+4. Insert the value in hun2race.py

 # LaTeX